Milwaukee Bucks boycott Game 5 against Magic following shooting of Jacob Blake

 ORLANDO, Fla.
-(Nexstar Media Wire, AP0 – The Milwaukee Bucks will boycott Game 5 of the NBA Playoffs against the Orlando Magic in the wake of the Jacob Blake shooting.
+(AP) – The Milwaukee Bucks will boycott Game 5 of the NBA Playoffs against the Orlando Magic in the wake of the Jacob Blake shooting.

 “The Bucks players made this decision in the wake of the Jacob Blake shooting in Wisconsin, ultimately deciding that they wouldn’t leave the locker room for the start of Game 5 against Orlando,” ESPN’s Adrian Wojnarowski is reporting.